tyroprogrammer/learn-react-app/src/tutorial/01-HelloWorld.md

 We can actually write our entire application this way - creating elements, removing elements, appending elements, etc ourselves.
 As a matter of fact we did write applications this way before all these UI frameworks/libraries started to mushroom.

 ### Age of React
-A simple example like the one above are not that hard to write with pure Javascript but once your application gets bigger, it gets messier.
+A simple example like the one above are not that hard to write with pure JavaScript but once your application gets bigger, it gets messier.
 That's where libraries like React come to the rescue - they hide away from us the messier part of rendering on the browser.

 The Core React library itself doesn't really know how to render anything on the browser because it is designed to work in a web browser as well as native applications.
 Thus the job of rendering your component on the browser is done by another library provided by React team called `ReactDOM`.